jamescourtney/FlatSharp/src/README.nuget.md

 - [FlatBuffers Overview](https://google.github.io/flatbuffers/index.html#flatbuffers_overview)
 - [FlatBuffers Schema Authoring](https://google.github.io/flatbuffers/flatbuffers_guide_writing_schema.html)

-### Issues and Contributions
+### Issues, Contributions, and Feedback
 FlatSharp is open source.
 Find it on [GitHub](https://github.com/jamescourtney/FlatSharp)!
 Issues, contributions, and other feedback are always welcome.
 Don't be a stranger!
+If you have feedback to share, please consider filling out the form [here](https://forms.office.com/r/sHkumrr6sK)!

 ### Sponsorship
 FlatSharp is free and always will be.
 However, the project does take a significant amount of time to maintain.
 If you or your organization find the project useful, please consider a [Github sponsorship](https://github.com/sponsors/jamescourtney).
 Any amount is appreciated!